First responders arrive at an area burning by the Jennings...

 "We parked our engines, and the moment we stopped, we looked right, looked to the left, looked up and down, all you saw was orange," Wood said.

-Since deployment began Wednesday, at least 18 Suffolk County departments, not including four who have made two treks, have traveled to provide mutual aid Orange County, said Rudy Sunderman, FRES emergency service commissioner.
+Since deployment began Wednesday, at least 18 Suffolk County departments, not including four who have made two treks, have traveled to provide mutual aid to Orange County, said Rudy Sunderman, Suffolk FRES emergency service commissioner.

 Wood described the first few hours containing the fire near the house as chaotic, as fire was "everywhere."

-He recalled: "There was fire to the East Side of us, fire to the west side of us, fire north of us, above the house, coming back down."
+He recalled: "There was fire to the east side of us, fire to the west side of us, fire north of us, above the house, coming back down."

 But with the amount of manpower and with how quickly they were deployed, the team was able to push the fire to the other side of the ridge within an hour.
-Aside from a part of a fence, the Pink House only received minimal damager.
+Aside from a part of a fence, the Pink House only received minimal damage.

 In the 12 hours East Meadow spent in Orange County, about 40,000 gallons of water were used to push it back to the fire line.

-Corwin said after a briefing with a few hundred other departments, Suffolk firefighters were tasked with going from the New Jersey state line and back to New York to put out any hot spots still burning after the rest of the ground is scorched.
+Corwin, 52, of Greenport, said after a briefing with a few hundred other departments, Suffolk firefighters were tasked with going from the New Jersey state line and back to New York to put out any hot spots still burning after the rest of the ground is scorched.

 Peat, which is found underneath the dirt, can burn underground for a period until it finds a spot "to pop back out."
 Corwin said he and his team used rakes and shovels about 200 feet from houses to dig and turn over rocks.